Tuesday, June 28, 2016

 As tempting as it is, I am not writing a "Dear LeBron" letter or an open one to King James.
 The purpose of this posting is to reflect upon one of my favorite ideals, one that I call my athletes and own self to time and again: taking the high road.

 With every action, there is a reaction.
 We choose how we will respond to a question, a challenge, a problem or in LeBron's case, name calling.
 When we succeed it's hard to contain our enthusiasm and keep the celebration far from excessive.
-At other times, it's not easy to let emotions of anger, frustration and disgust get the best of us, especially if prodded or provoked.
+At other times, it's not easy to let emotions of anger, frustration and disgust get the best of us—especially when prodded or provoked.
 Thus, when given the choice, we ought to take the high road or as Ron Burgundy would have it, "stay classy."

-Though scripture does not mention "the high road" and why good people must take it, in Paul's letters he urges the people of Corinth to "strive eagerly for the greatest spiritual gift, the Way of Love.
-But I shall show you a more excellent way" or as the Notre Dame Folk Choir sings it "to set your heart on the higher gifts."
+Though scripture does not mention "the high road" and why good people must take it, in Saint Paul's letters he urges the people of Corinth to "strive eagerly for the greatest spiritual gift, the Way of Love.
+But I shall show you a more excellent way" or as the Notre Dame Folk Choir sings it, "to set your heart on the higher gifts."
 (1 Corinthians 12:31)

 Some spiritual gifts are better than others, some pathways are straighter, narrower and higher.
 So when we set our sights on greater gifts or choose to take the higher road, we are exercising the virtue of love.
 Love has many iterations; no wonder the Greeks have so many words for it.
 And for me to try to connect taking the higher road as an act of love to what transpired in the NBA Finals feels like a stretch—a big one.
 It's an emotional game.
 This is the final series.
 Competitive greats love the game, but they love winning (maybe even more!).
-Hence the conflict between LeBron and Draymond on the hardwood.
+Hence the conflict between LeBron James and Draymond Green on the hardwood.

 And this is what LeBron had to say about it in his post-game interview—a series of questions and answers in response to comments made by Green's teammate, Klay Thompson.
 The Yahoo interview includes the transcript

-LEBRON JAMES: I’m not going to comment on what Klay said, because I know where it can go from this sit- in.
+LEBRON JAMES: I’m not going to comment on what Klay said, because I know where it can go from this sit-in.
 It’s so hard to take the high road.
 I’ve been doing it for 13 years.
 It’s so hard to continue to do it, and I’m going to do it again.At the end of the day, we’ve got to go out and show up and play better tomorrow night; and if we don’t, then they’re going to be back-to-back champion, and that’s it.But I’ve taken the high road again.

 I think it's important to take the high road, I think it's critical for coaches to model this and for players to choose it.
 However, in order to take the high road, one must know a little bit about what that means.
 Love has something to do with it and yes, focusing on our spiritual gifts does too, but I'm pretty sure that one of the primary rules about taking the higher road is that you don't tell others you are taking it.
 One need not mention how difficult it is or for how long you have been taking it.
 Defeats the point, no?